rust-tw/book-tw/src/ch20-03-graceful-shutdown-and-cleanup.md

 {{#rustdoc_include ../listings/ch20-web-server/listing-20-22/src/lib.rs:here}}
 ```

-<span class="caption">Listing 20-22: Joining each thread when the thread pool
+<span class="caption">範例 20-22: Joining each thread when the thread pool
 goes out of scope</span>

 First, we loop through each of the thread pool `workers`.
 We use `&mut` for